 The Initial Assessment and Referral Decision Support Tool (IAR-DST) for Mental Healthcare.

 The IAR-DST assessment is undertaken using eight initial assessment domains that are used to match clients to one of five appropriate levels of care.
-The 8 domains help to distil essential assessment information and identify key signals (i.e. red flags) that are critical for decision making.
+The eight domains help to distil essential assessment information and identify key signals (i.e. red flags) that are critical for decision making.

 The 8 initial assessment domains that are used to match clients to one of five appropriate levels of care